Assistant Director of Athletics - Communications

 For his work for MAMVIC, Price was named the 2012 American Volleyball Coaches Association (AVCA) NAIA Men's Volleyball SID of the Year.

 Price also served as Assistant women's basketball coach at Park University during the 2011-12 season under head coach Kenneth Cooper.
 The Pirates began the 2011-12 campaign with one of the program's best starts posting a 10-1 record at the holiday break.
 Park advanced to the semifinals of the AMC conference Tournament for the second straight season, and finished with a record of 19-8 a winning percentage of .703, the second highest in program history.

 Price is a proud member of NAIA-SIDA as well as CoSIDA.
-He has been awarded with seven NAIA-SIDA Top 10 in the Nation awards for his publications, including a second-place finish for his 2011 Park Men’s Volleyball Media Guide.
+He has been awarded with eight NAIA-SIDA Top 10 in the Nation awards for his publications, including a second-place finish for his 2011 Park Men’s Volleyball Media Guide.

 A 2008 graduate of Kansas State University, Price spent three years in the Sports Information Department from 2005-08 as a Student Assistant.
 Along with assisting in the promotion of all 12 varsity sports at K-State, Price’s main responsibility was serving as the primary media contact for the women’s equestrian program.

 After graduation, Price joined the Sports Information staff at the National Association of Intercollegiate Athletics (NAIA).
 After a few months promoting the NAIA, Price made the trek a few miles north to Parkville, Mo.